-Edit: We made it to the Top 4 of the Kellogg-Morgan Stanley Sustainable Investing Challenge in Hong Kong, which meant us presenting, surreally, to some of the top sustainable investors in Asia at Morgan Stanley’s sleek offices in the International Commerce Centre.
-Hampton and me visited with Eric, Michelle, and Hayley in April 2019, shortly before Hong Kong’s democracy protests and backlash cycle began.
-We are grateful we got to see the city before the crackdown and stand in solidarity with the people who rose up and fought back.
+Edit: We made it to the Top 4 of the 2019 Kellogg-Morgan Stanley Sustainable Investing Challenge in Hong Kong, which meant us presenting, surreally, to some of Asia’s top investors at Morgan Stanley’s sleek offices in the International Commerce Centre.
+Hampton and me visited with Eric, Michelle, and Hayley in April 2019, shortly before Hong Kong’s democracy protests began.

 A few months ago, my friend Hayley Cox sent me and a few fellow housing innovation hounds an announcement about the Kellogg-Morgan Stanley Sustainable Investing Challenge, a competition that solicits ideas for financial vehicles that generate investor returns with significant social and environmental benefits.